Helen Richey

 A Curtiss Robin flown by Dale Jackson and Forest O'Brine being refueled by a Curtiss Thrush during another flight endurance record in 1929.

 Helen Richey (November 21, 1909 – January 7, 1947) was a pioneering female aviator and the first woman to be hired as a pilot by a commercial airline in the United States.

 In 1933, she and her flying partner, Frances Harrell Marsalis, set a women's fueling endurance record of 237 hours and 42 minutes above the city of Miami in their airplane, the "Flying Boudoir."

 Three years later, Richey set a women's international light plane record of 100 kilometers traveled in 55 minutes.
 As a co-pilot in the Bendix race that same year with Amelia Earhart, she secured the women's light plane altitude record.
 During World War II, Richey became the first female pilot from Pittsburgh, Pennsylvania at the war front in Europe.

 Formative years

 Born in McKeesport, Pennsylvania on November 21, 1909, Helen Richey was a daughter of Joseph Burdette Richey (1865-1947), the superintendent of schools in McKeesport from 1902 to 1935, and Amy Seal (Winter) Richey (1872-1943).
-She and her siblings, Dewayne Greenwood Richey (1892-1940), Amy Lucile (Richey) Gamble (1893-1977), Martha (Richey) Smith (1900-1981), and Joseph Winter Richey (1907-1976), spent many of their formative years in McKeesport.
+She and her siblings spent many of their formative years in McKeesport.

 A 1927 graduate of McKeesport High School, Helen Richey was one of the few girls in McKeesport who wore pants during her teen years.
 She learned how to fly a plane at age 20.
 Her father subsequently bought her a Bird plane when she obtained her pilot's license.